pericoel21/allGuardsmanRPG/README.md

 # How to use this repo
 I am creating this repository by pushing my local Obsidian vault.
 This means:
-- The repository is mostly readable within GitHub, because it uses markdown formatting.
-All the vital information is readable in GitHub.
+- The repository is mostly readable within GitHub, because it uses markdown formatting. **All the vital information is readable in GitHub.**
-- GitHub won't offer some of the quality of life features that Obsidian does.
+- **GitHub lacks some of the quality of life features** that Obsidian does.

 ## The best possible experience
-If you want the best possible experience, pull this repo into your local files and open it with Obsidian.
+If you want the **best possible experience**, pull (download) this repo into your local files and open it with Obsidian.

 ### Plug-ins
 The only plug-in you need to see everything I see is **Dataview.** It shows databases made from other pages.